ergo-services/ergo/README.md

 ### Development and debugging ###

-There are few of options already defined that you might want to use
+There are options already defined that you might want to use

 * `-trace.ergo` - enable extended debug info
 * `-trace.norecover` - disable panic catching